enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 Try to see the output of these different configurations of ``ps`` command.

-1. Simple process selection: Shows the processes for the current shell
+1. Simple process selection: shows the processes for the current shell
       ```bash
        ps
       ```